FabianTraxler/ag_binding_affinity/README.md

 This is the main training script, although actual training code is mostly provided in src/abag_affinity/train/utils.py

+### src/abag_affinity/train/training_strategies.py

+There are multiple training_strategies implemented in this file. `bucket_train` is what is most interesting at the moment.
+It just combines the selected datasets (from CLI arguments) and trains on this combined dataset in each epoch.

 # Datasets
 - `abag_affinity_dataset`: A combination of [AbDb](http://www.abybank.org/abdb/) non-redundant structures and binding affinity values (Kd) from [SAbDab](http://opig.stats.ox.ac.uk/webapps/newsabdab/sabdab/).
 - `antibody_benchmark`: Benchmark subset collected by (Guest et al. 2021).
 This is a subset of `abag_affinity_dataset`.
 Previously this was downloaded from the original publication.
 For simplicity I am now copying it from `abag_ffinity_dataset`.